Catch the Spirit...

 Larry is a 1960 graduate of Newton Community High School.
 He is retired from Newton IGA, where he managed the Meat Department for 36 years.
 Larry resides at 304 S. Jackson Street in Newton with his wife, Connie.
 They have five children and 10 grandchildren.

 David Brown was elected to his first term as Alderman of Ward 2 in 2007.
 He is committee chairman for the Emergency Management Agency; Health and Sanitation; and Parks, Cemeteries and Pool committees.

-David is a member of St. Thomas Catholic Church, a Wade Community firefighter and the training officer for M.A.B.A.S.
-54 HAZMAT Team.
+David is a member of St. Thomas Catholic Church.
 He is a 1988 graduate of Newton Community High School.
-He received an associates degree from Frontier Community College and is in sales and design at Yoder Cabinets in Arthur.
+He received an associates degree from Frontier Community College.
 David resides at 805 N. E. Hickory Drive in Newton with his wife, Melissa.
 They have three sons, Connor, Parker and Carson.